Study at TCU

 We are committed to cultivating nuclear engineers and researchers able to develop expertise and practical skills.
 Extended opportunities for nuclear study and research are offered to students in Ozenji Campus Atomic Energy Research Laboratory, where they focus on specialized areas including accelerator engineering, back-end (Nuclear Fuel Cycle and Environment) engineering and nuclear decommissioning engineering, all of which are of vital importance for the development and applications of future nuclear technology.

-Keyword Search for Reseachers
+Keyword Search for Researchers

 Search By Keyword